xcat2/confluent-docs/docs/chainedsmmdiscovery.md

 # Fully out of band discovery

+* The ethernet switch must have LLDP enabled
 * Confirm that you have confluent version 1.8.0, and that all SMMs will at least have firmware 1.04
 * Set the `net.switch` and `net.switchport` attributes *only* on the SMM directly connected to a switch.